-Analysis of Runx3Δ and WT colonic RM transcriptomes, revealed a prominent up- and down-regulation of pro- and anti-inflammatory genes, respectively, in Runx3Δ RM.
-These results strongly indicate that loss of Runx3 in RM induces an anti- to pro-inflammatory switch in their biological properties.
-Comparison of RM DEGs in Runx3Δ with those in IL10raΔ and IL10rb-/-, that also induce colitis (Redhu et al., 2017; Zigmond et al., 2014), revealed gain of pro-inflammatory hallmarks in all three models of spontaneous colitis. loss of Runx3 in RM did not affect expression of IL10ra and IL10rb in our data and neither was expression of Runx3 significantly affected by loss of IL10rb (Redhu et al., 2017).
+Analysis of Runx3Δ and WT colonic RM transcriptomes, revealed a prominent up- and down-regulation of pro- and anti-inflammatory genes, respectively, in Runx3Δ RMs.
+These results strongly indicate that the loss of Runx3 in RMs induces an anti- to pro-inflammatory switch in their biological properties.
+Comparison of RM DEGs in Runx3Δ with those in IL10raΔ and IL10rb-/-, which also induce colitis (Redhu et al., 2017; Zigmond et al., 2014), revealed a gain of pro-inflammatory hallmarks in all three models of spontaneous colitis.

+The loss of Runx3 in RMs did not affect the expression of IL10ra and IL10rb in our data, and neither was the expression of Runx3 significantly affected by the loss of IL10rb (Redhu et al., 2017).
 Therefore, the similar spontaneous colitis phenotype in these three strains cannot be explained by cross-regulation between Runx3 and signals emanating from the IL10 receptors.
-However, it is possible that activation of Stat3 TF, downstream of IL10 receptor signaling (Biswas et al., 2018) collaborates with Runx3 in the nucleus, which can explain the partially shared effect on gene expression when either of these TFs is deleted.
-This possibility is supported by the known ability of Stat and Runx proteins to physically interact (Ogawa et al., 2008) and the spontaneous colitis induced in mice harboring Stat3-deficient MNP (Kobayashi et al., 2003; Melillo et al., 2010; Takeda et al., 1999).
-Of Note, the fact that the common DEGs in Runx3- and ILl0 receptor-deficient RM is mostly confined to up-regulated genes, suggests that the collaboration between Runx3 and Stat3 is employed mainly to suppress their targets, notably pro-inflammatory genes.
-It should also be stressed that while Runx3 and IL10R deficiencies in RM lead to colitis, each model bears unique features.
-For example, down regulation of anti-inflammatory genes occurs in Runx3Δ RM, but is neglected in the two IL10R models.
+However, it is possible that the activation of Stat3 TFs, downstream of IL10 receptor signaling (Biswas et al., 2018), collaborates with Runx3 in the nucleus, which can explain the partially shared effect on gene expression when either of these TFs is deleted.
+This possibility is supported by the known ability of Stat and RUNX proteins to physically interact with each other (Ogawa et al., 2008), and the spontaneous colitis induced in mice harboring Stat3-deficient MNPs (Kobayashi et al., 2003; Melillo et al., 2010; Takeda et al., 1999).

+Notably, the fact that the common DEGs in Runx3- and ILl0 receptor-deficient RMs are mostly confined to up-regulated genes, suggests that the collaboration between Runx3 and Stat3 is employed mainly to suppress their targets, particularly the pro-inflammatory genes.
+It should also be stressed that while Runx3 and IL10R deficiencies in RMs lead to colitis, each model bears unique features.
+For example, down-regulation of anti-inflammatory genes occurs in Runx3Δ RMs but is not evident in the two IL10R models.

-Furthermore, it was recently reported that IL10raΔ RM show increased expression of IL23, which induces IL22 production in T cells leading to hypertrophy of colonic epithelium (Bernshtein et al., 2019).
-In contrast, there was no change in IL23 expression in Runx3Δ RM, but expression of IL22ra2, encoding a very potent antagonist of IL22 receptor signaling, was down-regulated.
-Because the balance of IL22 and its antagonist IL22ra2 (IL22RB) is important to maintain intestinal homeostasis (Zenewicz, 2018), it is conceivable that reduced IL22ra2 expression in Runx3Δ RM, increases response to IL22 itself and could thus elicit an inflammatory response in the epithelium.
+Furthermore, a recent study reported that IL10raΔ RMs show increased expression of IL23, which induces IL22 production in T cells leading to hypertrophy of the colonic epithelium (Bernshtein et al., 2019).
+In contrast, no change was noted in IL23 expression in Runx3Δ RMs, but expression of IL22ra2, encoding a very potent antagonist of IL22 receptor signaling, was down-regulated.
+Because the balance of IL22 and its antagonist IL22ra2 (IL22RB) is important for intestinal homeostasis (Zenewicz, 2018), it is conceivable that reduced IL22ra2 expression in Runx3Δ RMs increases the response to IL22 itself, and could thus elicit an inflammatory response in the epithelium.

-The differentiation of intestinal SP1 monocytes to fully mature anti-inflammatory SP4 RM is a TGF-dependent process (Schridde et al., 2017) and we have now shown that SP4 RM expressed a higher level of Runx3 compared to SP1 monocytes. loss of Runx3 in MNP results in defective RM differentiation associated with reduced expression of anti-inflammatory genes.
-The finding of reduced expression of TGF and Notch-regulated genes is in-line with the defect of Runx3Δ RM differentiation.
-Thus, Runx3 function in normal RM to repress pro-inflammatory and induce anti-inflammatory genes, is consistent with its ability to protect against colitis.
-Finally, ~60% of all DEGs in Runx3Δ RM, including most of the inflammatory genes, are in fact high-confidence Runx3-target genes as judged by their harboring overlapping ATAC and enhancer chromatin marks peaks containing a RUNX binding motif.
-Moreover, as with human RUNX3 itself (Lotem et al., 2017), the human homologs of 8 of these high-confidence Runx3 target genes in RM contain known susceptibility loci for IBD, CD, UC or celiac GIT diseases.
+The differentiation of intestinal SP1 monocytes to fully mature anti-inflammatory SP4 RMs is a TGF--dependent process (Schridde et al., 2017) and we have now shown that SP4 RMs express a higher level of Runx3 compared with SP1 monocytes.
+The loss of Runx3 in MNPs results in defective RM differentiation associated with reduced expression of anti-inflammatory genes.
+The finding of reduced expression of TGF- and Notch-regulated genes is in line with the defect of Runx3Δ RM differentiation.
+Thus, the function of Runx3 in normal RMs to repress pro-inflammatory genes and induce anti-inflammatory genes, is consistent with its ability to protect against colitis.

+Furthermore, ~60% of all DEGs in Runx3Δ RMs, including most of the inflammatory genes, are high-confidence Runx3-target genes, as judged by their harboring overlapping ATAC and enhancer chromatin mark peaks containing a RUNX binding motif.
+Moreover, as with human RUNX3 itself (Lotem et al., 2017), the human homologs of eight of these high-confidence Runx3 target genes in RMs contain known susceptibility loci for IBD, CD, UC, or celiac GIT diseases.